The hype - "Don't advise me. Everything is clear before my eyes." — Bhagwan Shree Rajneesh (Osho) 1973

 Rajneesh never lost the ultimate existential truth of being.
 He only lost the ordinary concept of truth that any normal adult can understand.
 He rationalized his constant lying as 'left-handed Tantra,' but that too was dishonest.
 Rajneesh lied to save face, to avoid taking responsibility for his own mistakes, and to gain personal power.
 Those lies had nothing to do with Tantra or any selfless acts of kindness.
 What is real in this world is fact, and Rajneesh misrepresented fact on a daily basis.
 Rajneesh was no simple con man like so many others.
 Rajneesh knew everything that Buddha knew, and he was everything that Buddha was.
 It was his loss of respect for ordinary truthfulness that destroyed his life's work.

 Rajneesh's health collapsed in his early thirties.
 Even before reaching middle age, Rajneesh suffered reoccurring bouts of weakness.
 During his youthful college years, when he should have been at a peak of vigor, Rajneesh often had to sleep 12 to 14 hours a day due to an unexplained illness.
 Rajneesh suffered from what Europeans call Myalgic Encephalomyelitis (ME), or what Americans call Chronic Fatigue Syndrome (CFS).
 His classic symptoms included the obvious fatigue, strange allergies, recurrent low grade fevers, photophobia, orthostatic intolerance (the inability to stand for a normal period of time), insomnia, body pain, and extreme sensitivity to smells and chemicals, a condition doctors now refer to as 'multiple chemical sensitivity.'
-[See new Australian medical study with possible physiological explanation for CFS based on ion channel dysfunction.]
+[See an Australian medical study revealing possible physiological explanation for CFS.
+Also see a patient produced video explaining CFS.]

 Rajneesh's trademark chemical sensitivity was so severe that he instructed his guards to sniff people for unpleasant odors before they were allowed to visit him in his quarters.
 People with Gulf War Syndrome, MS, and other neurological and immune system illnesses are also often highly sensitive to chemicals and smells.
 Rajneesh's poor health and strange symptoms were a product of real neurological and immune system dysfunction, not some esoteric supersensitivity caused by his enlightenment.
 Rajneesh also had Type II diabetes, asthma, and severe back pain.